heliophysicsPy/pyhc-core/README.md

 - sunpy

 ## Pip List Table
-This table shows the output of running `pip list` after installing `pyhc-core` in a fresh environment (updated nightly).
+This table shows the output of running `pip list` after installing `pyhc-core` in a fresh environment (updated nightly):

 | Package | Version |
 |---------|---------|